 - Repeat for the desired number of reps and sets.

-For a visual aid, here’s a useful video demonstrating the proper form for an overhead rope cable triceps extension.
+For a visual aid, here’s a useful video from Bodybuilding.com demonstrating the overhead cable triceps extension.

 - Place a loaded barbell into a rack set up over a bench.